 First you want to choose which time point of your simulation to look at under the "Choose data time" option.
-If you used the data input scheme suggested above where the input parameters are constant for times in a row, then you will want to look at the second time of each pair.
-In order to find the subsolar point of the magnetopause, it easiest to look at a line plot of various plasma parameters, so choose "Plot Mode" of "Line
+If you used the data input scheme suggested above where the input parameters are constant for times in a

 Figure 4: The top panel shows the number density, the middle panel shows the x-component of the plasma flow velocity, and the bottom panel shows z-component of the magnetic field.